Last Updated: February 3, 2021

 DOMINICAN REPUBLIC – Borders reopened.

-EQUATORIAL GUINEA – Domestic flight resumed.
-International airport reopened to business travelers.
+EQUATORIAL GUINEA – International airport reopened to business travelers.
 Travelers who have been in the UK are barred from entry.

-ESTONIA – Border reopened to European countries and those on the EU’s list (Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia and Uruguay).
+ESTONIA – Borders reopened to those in the following list: https://vm.ee/en/information-countries-and-quarantine-requirements-passengers.
 Non-tourist visa issuance is available for all other countries.

 FAROE ISLANDS – Travelers from Denmark’s open countries list may enter.

 FIJI – The government has authorized inter-island flights and sea routes to resume.
-International commercial flights may resume in October, although only travelers for non-tourist/personal visits may request entries.
+Arrivals may be permitted by sea, although cruise ships remain banned.

 FRENCH POLYNESIA – Borders reopened.

 GEORGIA – Borders open to EU countries (except Germany, France, Latvia, Lithuania, and Estonia who must apply in advance), and certain lass of business travelers and students.